-@MajorRon is back with his weekly column that covers the history of war depicted in the comic book medium!
-We’re proud to re-introduce his column on a weekly basis beginning this week.
+@MajorRon is back with his column that covers the history of war depicted in the comic book medium!
 We’ll let him take it from here.

 In the early 1940’s, the old version of Marvel Comics, Timely Comics, came out with the early versions of The Human Torch and The Sub-Mariner.
 With the patriotic spirit during World War II, these superheroes were of course in the war fighting the enemy.